Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Conclusion

 \section{Conclusion}

-We unveil the essential reason of performance degradation on non-IID data with random client selection strategy in FL training, \textit{i.e.}, the class-imbalance.
+We unveil the essential reason for performance degradation on non-IID data with random client selection strategy in FL training, \textit{i.e.}, the class-imbalance.
 Motivated by this insight, we propose an efficient heterogeneity-aware client sampling mechanism, Fed-CBS.
 Extensive experiments validate that Fed-CBS significantly outperforms the status quo approaches and yields comparable or even better performance than the ideal setting where all the available clients participate in the training.
 We also provide the theoretical convergence guarantee of Fed-CBS.
 Our mechanism has numerous potential applications, including medical classification tasks.
-In addition, since Fed-CBS is orthogonal to most existing work to improve FL on non-IID data, it can be directly integrated to further improve their performance.
+In addition, since Fed-CBS is orthogonal to most existing work to improve FL on non-IID data, it can be integrated with them to further improve the performance.

+\paragraph{Acknowledgments} This work is supported in part by the grants CNS-2112562, IIS-2140247, CNS-1822085 and IIS-2223292.
+We thank Eric Yeats, Shihan Lin and Taoan Huang for the valuable discussion and thank all reviewers for their valuable comments.